-- Activate Subcommands This event may download a drone which has all three subcommand icons (e.g., Seven of Nine) as any one of the three subcommands.
-You must also download two other drones of the other two subcommands. - Activate Tractor Beam The first function of this interrupt allows you to tow one ship for the extent of your available RANGE on the current turn; the interrupt is then discarded.
+Activate Subcommands - This event may download a drone which has all three subcommand icons (e.g., Seven of Nine) as any one of the three subcommands.
+You must also download two other drones of the other two subcommands.

+Activate Tractor Beam - The first function of this interrupt allows you to tow one ship for the extent of your available RANGE on the current turn; the interrupt is then discarded.
 When played for the second function, the interrupt remains on the ship to add the Tractor Beam permanently.
 You may play two copies of this interrupt on a ship, one to add a Tractor Beam and one to tow a ship.
+See towing.

-See towing. - active An active personnel is one which is not "stopped," not disabled, and not in stasis. - Adapt: Modulate Shields See immune, Remodulation. - Adapt: Negate Obstruction Revised text: Nullifies a dilemma (except a Q-related dilemma) just encountered ...
+active - An active personnel is one which is not "stopped," not disabled, and not in stasis.

+Adapt: Modulate Shields - See immune, Remodulation.